Where History Meets the Future of Education

 From our ongoing work researching the deficiencies in how American history is taught in K-12 classrooms today, as well as our work analyzing learner preferences on the types of content that is most interesting and relevant to them, the Driving Force Institute has determined that video content, accessed by students both in the classroom and virtually, is the most effective, underutilized tool available.

-The Driving Force Institute has recently launched "Untold," a DFI initiative produced and distributed by Makematic and DoGoodery.
-New American history videos are now posted weekly at: https://untoldhistory.org .
+To date, the Driving Force Institute has produced more than 500 films as part of "Untold History," a DFI initiative produced and distributed by Makematic.
+New American history education films are now posted weekly at: https://untoldhistory.org .

 Patrick Riccards is the founder and chief executive officer of the Driving Force Institute for Public Engagement.

-After leading the American History Initiative for the WW Foundation., Patrick saw a clear and driving need for interesting, relevant, and provocative American history video content.
-Patrick' polling at AHI found that fewer than
+After leading the American History Initiative for the Woodrow Wilson Foundation, Patrick saw a clear and driving need for interesting, relevant, and provocative American history video content.
+Patrick's polling for AHI found th

 Patrick Riccards is the founder and chief executive officer of the Driving Force Institute for Public Engagement.

-After leading the American History Initiative for the WW Foundation., Patrick saw a clear and driving need for interesting, relevant, and provocative American history video content.
-Patrick' polling at AHI found that fewer than four in 10 Americans could pass a basic survey of American history questions, while a growing majority of high school students found American history boring or irrelevant to their futures.
+After leading the American History Initiative for the Woodrow Wilson Foundation, Patrick saw a clear and driving need for interesting, relevant, and provocative American history video content.
+Patrick's polling for AHI found that fewer than four in 10 Americans could pass a basic survey of American history questions, while a growing majority of high school students found American history boring or irrelevant to their futures.

 DFI was created to ensure a stream of short, relevant, and provocative American history content for today's learners.
 To improve the teaching and learning of history, today's learners need to "think like historians."
 That only comes through explaining the "untold" moments and people in American history.

-Prior to launching DFI, Patrick served as the chief communications and strategy officer at the WW Foundation, helping build many of its signature initiatives, including the WW Graduate School of Teaching and Learning and the WW Higher Education Policy Fellowship.
+Prior to launching DFI, Patrick served as the chief communications and strategy officer at the Woodrow, helping build many of its signature initiatives, including the WW Graduate School of Teaching and Learning and the WW Higher Education Policy Fellowship.

-Currently on the Board of Directors for Project Tomorrow and the advisory board for the Education Writers Association, Patrick also was former local school board chairman.
+Currently on the Board of Directors for the Center for the Collaborative Classroom and the advisory board for the Education Writers Association, Patrick also was former local school board chairman.
 An award-winning author, he writes and tweets under the handle Eduflack.

 Powered by GoDaddy Website Builder